 Which leads to the next question I get asked, “Is it possible to change my taste buds”?
 Of course!
 But this takes some time.
 Your buds have been exposed to these tastes probably since you were born when your first food was introduced to you.
 Remember what that was?
 Cereal, juice, rice…aka SUGAR!
 We grew up with this.
 That is why it’s comforting to us and we feel the need to eat something starchy with every meal, be it pasta, rice, bread….
-We live in a nation addicted to sugar!
-Very much like a drug.
-Ever try to stay away from starchy/ sugary food and experience headaches, dizziness, strong cravings?
+We live in a nation addicted to sugar, very much like a drug.
+Have you ever tried to stay away from starchy/ sugary foods and experience headaches, dizziness, strong cravings?
 These are withdrawal symptoms, just like a drug addict needs their fix, most Americans “need” their fix of starch, something sweet or both.
-I worked in the restaurant business for years through college and it is always disturbing not just the amount of food people can pack away, but all the different food eaten together.
-A chocolate cake after finishing a steak dinner is probably not the smartest decision to combine, or even those potatoes that break down to sugar combined with animal protein.
-There’s a reason people normally don’t feel good when eating like this.
-It’s more than just the amount of food, it’s the wrong macro nutrient combinations, food combining is important!

-Nutrition education and government guidelines are extremely outdated and if you look closely, do not even have the research or science to back up their recommendations.
-This is not something to take lightly seeing that this is what ultimately determines our health and quality of life.
+Nutrition education and government guidelines are extremely outdated, and if you look closely, do not even have the research or science to back up their recommendations.
+This is not something to take lightly seeing that this is what the majority of Americans rely on for diet advice.

 1. Fresh, Local, Seasonal food!